Nicholaswogan/clima/notes.md

-We might have 3 read-infiles
+We might have 4 read-infiles

 **species.yaml**

-Stuff that never changes
+Stuff that almost never changes

 - Species and atoms in the atmosphere, and their thermodynamic properties.